-Duchenne UK is a parent led charity.
-The co-founders, Alex Johnson and Emily Crossley met after their sons were diagnosed with Duchenne muscular dystrophy.
-They both set up charities, and joined together to form Duchenne UK in 2016.
-Duchenne UK is a highly focussed, ambitious charity with a clear vision: to fund and accelerate research to find treatments and a cure for Duchenne muscular dystrophy (DMD).
+Duchenne UK was founded by two parents, Alex Johnson and Emily Reuben, after their sons were diagnosed with Duchenne muscular dystrophy.
+They joined together to form Duchenne UK in 2016.

 Launched in 2014, the John Walton Muscular Dystrophy Research Centre brings together and consolidates Newcastle’s world-leading research and care for neuromuscular diseases.
 The team is based at the Institute of Genetic Medicine, Newcastle University.
 The centre is structured around five key activities: clinical care, clinical research, diagnostics, basic research and strategic partnerships and networking.

 GOSH is an international centre of excellence in child healthcare.
 There are 63 clinical specialities at GOSH, including the Neuromuscular Clinic.
 As well as excelling in health services, GOSH collaborates with the Institute of Child Heath, University of London and international partners to carry out world-class research, benefitting patients.